 Your Baby’s Health Issues

 Key health issues to consider during the first month include SIDS and umbilical cord care.
-You can reduce the risk of SIDS, or sudden infant death syndrome, by placing baby to sleep on his back.
-Do not leave any toys, stuffed animals or pillows in the crib when baby is sleeping.
-Running a fan in baby’s room and giving baby a pacifier may reduce the risk of SIDS.
+You can reduce the risk of SIDS, or sudden infant death syndrome, by placing the baby to sleep on his back.
+Do not leave any toys, stuffed animals or pillows in the crib when the baby is sleeping.
+Running a fan in baby’s room and giving the baby a pacifier may reduce the risk of SIDS.

 The umbilical cord stump does not cause your baby pain.
 You do not have to clean the stump daily, but you can wipe the stump down with water and dry if it gets dirty.
 Do not cover the umbilical cord stump as leaving it out to dry will allow the stump to fall off faster.